-- 2.4.
-Qualifications of the Program Director
+2.4.
+Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)

-The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
-(Core) - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Emergency Medicine or by the American Osteopathic Board of Emergency Medicine, or subspecialty qualifications that are acceptable to the Review Committee.
-(Core) - 2.4.b.
-This must include at least three years' experience as a core physician faculty member in an ACGME-accredited emergency medicine program or emergency medical services program.
-(Core) - 2.4.c.
-This must include continuation in his or her position for a length of time adequate to maintain continuity of leadership and program stability.
-(Detail) - 2.4.d.
-This must include current clinical activity in the practice of emergency medical services.
-(Core)
+- 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Emergency Medicine, the American Board of Pediatrics, or the American Board of Preventive Medicine, or by the American Osteopathic Board of Emergency Medicine, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.a.1.
+This must include at least three years' experience as a core physician faculty member in an ACGME-accredited emergency medicine, pediatrics, preventive medicine, or medical toxicology program. ^(Core) - 2.4.b.
+The program director must have current clinical activity in the practice of medical toxicology. ^(Core) - 2.4.c.
+The program director must have active involvement in scholarly activity. ^(Core) - 2.4.d.
+The program director should demonstrate participation in academic societies and educational programs designed to enhance his or her educational and administrative skills. ^(Core)

-- 2.4.e.
-This should include demonstrated participation in academic societies and educational programs designed to enhance his or her educational and administrative skills.
-(Core) - 2.5.
+2.5.
 Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)
+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core)